dianashams/survcompare/README.md

  * Calibration measures: calibration slope, calibration alpha.
  * Overall fit: Brier score, Scaled Brier score.

-NB: Survcompare is the first ensemble method described in https://dianashams.github.io/ensemble-methods-for-survival-analysis/ as published in [Shamsutdinova, D., Stamate, D., Roberts, A., & Stahl, D. (2022, June).
-Combining Cox Model and Tree-Based Algorithms to Boost Performance and Preserve Interpretability for Health Outcomes.
-In IFIP International Conference on Artificial Intelligence Applications and Innovations (pp. 170-181).
-Cham: Springer International Publishing.]
+NB: Survcompare is the first ensemble method described in https://dianashams.github.io/ensemble-methods-for-survival-analysis/ as published in Shamsutdinova, Stamate, Roberts, & Stahl (2022, June) [6].

 ### Getting started
 You can install the package from its github directory by running the `devtools::install_github("dianashams/survcompare")` command.
 The main function to use is `survcompare(data, predictors)`.
 The data should be in a form of a data frame, with "time" and "event" columns defining the survival outcome.
 A list of column names corresponding to the predictors to be used should also be supplied.